| Mark

 in this field and it’s worth coming along

+just to hear all of this.
 We then quickly moved on to some basic strikes

 and Mark emphasised that we very rarely want